Yoga and Neuroplasticity? Researchers Tracked Subtle Brain Changes After 8 to 12 Weeks of Practice (Measured by MRI, Not Self-Reported)

 The prefrontal cortex (PFC) sits just behind your forehead and governs executive function, including planning, decision-making, and impulse control.
 Sedentary behavior accelerates atrophy in both regions.

-For those already dealing with early memory concerns, the evidence is even more compelling.
-A 2016 randomized controlled trial by Eyre and colleagues enrolled older adults with mild cognitive impairment (MCI), a clinical diagnosis that often precedes more serious conditions.
-After twelve weeks, participants showed increased functional connectivity in the hippocampus and measurable improvements in both memory and executive function.
-The control group, which did not practice yoga, showed no comparable changes.
+For those already dealing with early memory concerns, the evidence becomes even more targeted.
+A 2017 randomized controlled trial by Eyre and colleagues, published in International Psychogeriatrics, enrolled older adults with mild cognitive impairment (MCI), a clinical diagnosis that often precedes more serious conditions.
+After twelve weeks of Kundalini yoga, participants showed increased functional connectivity in the hippocampus and measurable improvements in both verbal memory and executive function.
+The active control group, which completed memory enhancement training instead of yoga, showed no comparable connectivity changes.

 Yoga does not just help you feel less forgetful.
-It physically preserves the brain regions responsible for memory.
+The imaging data shows it preserves and functionally strengthens the brain regions most responsible for memory.

 This next finding tends to stop people in their tracks.